 Kakadu National Park

 Kakadu National Park is Australia’s largest national park and is also a world heritage site.
-This is one of the most visited places in Australia tourism.
+This is one of the most visited places in Australia.
 Kakadu is home to aboriginal rock art dating back 20,000 years.

 Kakadu is also abundant in flora and fauna.
 The Yellow Water region at Kakadu is said to be the best place to see Australia’s wildlife in their natural habitat.
 You can take a cruise ride to get an experience of the wilderness.

 A world heritage site, the place is named after the blue haze emanating from the numerous eucalyptus trees that stretch on.
 The Blue Mountains can be reached by a two-hour drive from Sydney.
 There are numerous walking trails you can set out on that are dotted with waterfalls, streams and forested valleys.
 Three Sisters is one of the most visited sites in Blue Mountains National Park.
 You can also explore the Jenolan caves and visit the Botanical Gardens.

 Uluru-Kata Tjuta National Park is a UNESCO World Heritage-listed site.
 It is said that Uluru is a place you need to see and feel for yourself.
 The ancient ochre coloured desert landscape is a place of great cultural and spiritual significance to the Anangu aboriginal people of Australia.
 Uluru is recognised by a large rock located right in the middle of the national park.
 As you gaze in wonder at Uluru, also visit the mesmerizing rock formations of Kata Tijuta.
 They are equally spectacular.Apart from appreciating the natural beauty of the place, you can also ride a bike or take a walk with a guide to learn about the ancient traditions of the people.